dodona-edu/dodona-edu.github.io/en/guides/for-students/exercises/README.md

 description: "Tutorial: oefeningen oplossen"
 ---

-::: warning Warning
+::: warning Sorry
-This page has not been translated into English yet.
+For now, this page is only available in Dutch.
+Sorry!
 :::

 # Oefeningen oplossen